balsaedi/RLesson/README.md

 If you encounter issues during installation:

 1. Make sure you have the latest version of R and RStudio
+2. **Verify Rtools is properly installed**:
+   - For Windows users: Run `pkgbuild::has_build_tools(debug = TRUE)` in R to check if Rtools is correctly configured
+   - For Mac users: Run `pkgbuild::has_build_tools(debug = TRUE)` to check if Xcode tools are available
-2. Check that you can install packages from CRAN
+3. Check that you can install packages from CRAN
-3. Try installing the dependencies manually before installing RLesson
+4. Try installing the dependencies manually before installing RLesson
+5. If you see compiler or build errors, it's usually related to Rtools configuration
-4. If problems persist, please report the issue on GitHub
+6. If problems persist, please report the issue on GitHub

 ## License